 - Deferred outflow related to pensions resulting from the difference in projected and actual earnings on investments of the pension plan fiduciary net position.
 This amount is amortized over five years. - Deferred inflow related to pensions resulting from the changes in assumptions.
 This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan. - Deferred inflow related to changes in proportion and differences between employer contributions and proportionate share of contributions.
 This amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the Plans. - Deferred inflow related to other postemployment benefits resulting from the difference in projected and actual earnings on investments of the other postemployment benefits plan fiduciary net position.
-This amount is amortized over five years. - Deferred inflow related to lease receivables.
-This inflow will be recognized as revenue in a systematic and rational manner over the life of the lease.
+This amount is amortized over five years. - Deferred inflow related to lease assets.
+This amount is amortized over the life of the assets.